 It’s important to distinguish overeating from binge eating disorder (BED).

-BED affects millions of people worldwide and is the most common eating disorder in the United States (25).
+It affects millions of people worldwide and is the most common eating disorder in the United States (

 If you feel that you might have BED, it’s important to get help.
-Speak with your doctor or another qualified health professional about treatment options.
+Speak with your healthcare provider about treatment options.

-Summary If you regularly binge on large quantities of food, feel a loss of control and feelings of guilt, you may have binge eating disorder and should seek professional help.
+Summary If you regularly binge on large quantities of food, lack control, and experience feelings of guilt, you may have binge eating disorder and should seek professional help.

 Many people struggle with overeating.

 Overeating can be a hard habit to break, but you can do it.
-Use these tips to help yourself establish a new, healthy routine, and make sure to seek professional help if you need it.
+Use these tips as a starting point to help establish a new, healthy routine, and make sure to seek professional help if you need it.